Are You at Risk for Developing Diabetes?

 There are many serious problems and risks for people with diabetes.
 These risks all go up exponentially if left untreated.
 Treating diabetes through both medication and proper diet can help eliminate or delay problems associated with diabetes.
 So if you have diabetes or pre-diabetes, it’s imperative that you and your doctor keep close monitoring of your health.

 Blindness – Even though you are treated, many people who have diabetes will still suffer from some form of eye problems, reduced vision and even blindness.
 Always let your eye doctor know that you have diabetes.
-Eye problems are so common in diabetic patients that sometimes the eye doctor is the first one to notice something wrong.
+Eye problems are so common in diabetic patients.
+Therefore sometimes the eye doctor is the first one to notice something wrong.

 Kidney failure – Due to the fact that diabetes damages small blood vessels, kidney problems and even failure is common among diabetics.
 Keep your doctor informed if you notice problems or start getting a lot of infections.